cr-marcstevens/m4gb/README.md

 - autotools
 - C++11 compatible compiler
+- Boost C++ libraries (program_options, thread, system)
 - Optional: OpenF4 (can be used as another backend instead of the M4GB algorithm, facilitating benchmarking)
+- Optional: FGbLib (can also be used as another backend)

 ## Building ##

+Optional: install boost locally

+	./install_boost.sh

 Optional: install openf4 locally